Qumulo/docs/administrator-guide/s3-api/creating-managing-s3-access-keys.md

 varResultKeys: In this example, the access key id is `000000000001fEXAMPLE` and the secret access key is `TEIT4liMZ8A32iI7JXmqIiLWp5co/jmkjEXAMPLE`.
 varPaginatedResponsePart1: The `entries` list contains the access keys, limited to the first
 varListMax: "10,000"
 varPaginatedResponsePart2: The `paging.next` field contains the URI to which you can send a `GET` request to retrieve the next page of access keys.
-By making `GET` requests with all returned `paging.next` values, you can iterate over access keys in the cluster.
+By making `GET` requests with all returned `paging.next` values, you can iterate over all of the access keys in the cluster.
 varKeyDoAlso: along with the identities associated with the key and the key creation times
 ---